 While it is one of the rarest forms of soft tissue cancer, synovial sarcoma is one of the most common (15%-20%) to be diagnosed in children and young adults.
 Due to the young age of the patients and the typical location of tumors, limb preservation is a key consideration of treatment.
 As a high-grade tumor, there is a significant probability of metastasis (spread) to secondary sites.
-Schedule a consultation with a skilled orthopedic oncologist for expert synovial sarcoma treatment.
+Schedule a consultation with a skilled orthopedic oncologist in Los Angeles for expert synovial sarcoma treatment.

 Causes and Risk Factors for Synovial Sarcoma

 A direct cause of connective tissue cancer, including synovial sarcoma, remains generally unknown.
 Certain genetic factors and hereditary conditions are thought to play a role, and synovial tumors, in particular, do exhibit a specific mutation that may play a role in tumor development.
 The mutated gene in question in synovial tumors results from a process known as translocation, where parts of two chromosomes switch places, in this case, chromosomes x and 18.
 It is unclear whether the mutation occurs randomly, or as the result of other preceding factors.

 Signs and Symptoms